Softboard Repairs with Hot Glue Gun

 • Clean cloth

-Start by wiping down the damaged section with a clean cloth.
-Remove any wax, sand, or salt so the glue bonds properly.
-Let it dry completely.
+Start by wiping the damaged area with a clean cloth.
+Remove any wax, sand or salt so the glue bonds properly.
+Allow the board to dry completely before beginning your softboard repair.

-If the foam or outer layer is torn, carefully trim away any loose or frayed pieces using a utility knife or scissors.
-This helps create a clean surface for repair.
+If the foam or outer skin is torn, carefully trim away any loose or frayed pieces using a utility knife or scissors.
+This creates a clean surface and helps produce a stronger repair.

 Step 3: Heat the Glue Gun

 Plug in your hot glue gun and allow it to fully heat up.
-You want the glue to flow smoothly for an even application.
+The glue should flow smoothly to ensure an even application during your softboard repair.

-Slowly apply hot glue directly into the crack, dent, or tear.
-Fill the damaged area completely, but don’t overfill—just enough to seal and protect the core.
+Slowly apply hot glue into the crack, ding or tear.
+Fill the damaged area completely, but avoid overfilling it.
+The aim is to seal the damage and protect the foam core from water.

-While the glue is still warm (but not too hot to touch), gently smooth it out using the tip of the glue gun or a flat object.
-This will help maintain the board’s shape.
+While the glue is still warm (but not too hot to touch), gently smooth it using the tip of the glue gun or a flat object.
+This helps maintain the original shape of the board and gives your softboard repair a neat finish.

-• This method is best for small dings and minor tears.
+• This repair method is ideal for small dings, cuts and minor tears.

-• Always test your repair before heading into the surf.
+• Inspect your repair before heading back into the surf.

 Back to blog